Rajan-Pandey/invoice/README.md

 After saving the file window will close automatically once you click ok button of dialog box popped up next.

+Update : User Authentication and Record Keeping i.e., Database connectivity is under development and will soon be updated.

 Note:-
 This Project is designed with NetBeans 8.2 (The invoice form is designed with help of Inbuilt Frame Designer of Netbeans)